sabbirreyjohn/WeatherApp/README.md

    base_url=api.weatherapi.com
    api_key=e43d6e8321b246f7a69154743242012
    ```
 4. Build and run the app on an emulator or physical device.

 ---

 ## **Future Improvements**

-- Add unit and integration tests for better test coverage.
+- Increase test coverage with more unit and UI tests.
 - Improve error handling to provide more detailed feedback to the user.
 - Extend features such as saving favorite cities or displaying historical weather data.
 - Optimize network calls and caching for better performance.

 ---

-This app demonstrates adherence to the requirements while showcasing my ability to build scalable, maintainable Android applications using modern tools and best practices.
+This app demonstrates adherence to the requirements while showcasing my ability to build scalable, maintainable Android applications using modern tools and best practices, along with integration of robust testing strategies.